 The crowning jewel of the Retreat Hotel is the Blue Lagoon itself.
 You might (okay, obviously) have heard of it.
 The Blue Lagoon is a geothermal spa, famous for its warm milky-blue waters (temperatures are around 98° to 104°F), silica, and for being on the bucket list of just about everyone you know.

 Thousands of people every year venture to the Blue Lagoon to bathe in its tranquil waters, which means two things.
 One, bathing in the warm blue reservoir is worth the trek; and two, it's bound to get crowded.
 However, the Retreat removes the crowds from the equation, giving you and your new spouse a peaceful place to soak in the healing waters.

 The Retreat Spa itself is built into an 800-year-old lava flow and the treatments there center around the naturally rejuvenating powers of the geothermal seawater.
 Their signature treatments even take place in the lagoon itself.
 We bet you never experienced anything like the in-water massage, where you lay atop a floating mattress within the lagoon as a masseuse works out every knot you got on the flight over.
 Serious question: Is this Iceland or heaven?

 Day Trips and Activities

 You can get a taste of Iceland's otherworldly terrain right from your home base of Grindavík.
 Spend a day exploring Iceland’s southern peninsula with its moss-covered lava fields, moon-like craters, billowing steam vents, and ocean-jutting cliffs.
 You can even walk between the Eurasian and North American tectonic plates and return to the Retreat Hotel in time for lunch.
-Speak to the concierge about arranging car service or even an ATV adventure along the black-sand beaches and lava fields.
+Speak to the concierge about arranging a car service or even an ATV adventure along the black-sand beaches and lava fields.
 The Retreat also hosts daily guided hikes along the volcanic surroundings and nearby peaks.
 For a more relaxing itinerary, attend a guided yoga session in the Retreat's yoga room that offers stunning views of the surrounding landscape.
 (You'll need it to recover from all that wedding stress.)